ASquare010/image2sketch/README.md

 # Greyscale Image Processor (Sketch Generator)

 This repository takes an image as input and outputs a greyscale "sketch" of the image.
-It provides a web-based HTML endpoint for easy testing.
+It provides a Gradio based Ui and FastApi jobScheduler endpoint.

 ## Features